-22. That companies establish rules requiring that directors inform the Board of Directors and, where appropriate, resign from their posts, when circumstances arise which may damage the company's standing and reputation.
-Specifically, directors must be required to report any criminal acts with which they are charged, as well as the consequent legal proceedings.
+22. That companies establish rules requiring that directors inform the Board of Directors and, where appropriate, resign from their posts when situations arise that, whether or not related to their actions in the company, may damage the company's standing and reputation and, in particular, directors must be required to report any criminal acts in relation to which they are under investigation, as well as the legal proceedings.